CCM Trial New User Signup (formerly CE)

-Harness Continuous Efficiency (CE) is a Harness cloud cost management solution that provides engineers and DevOps granular detail of their resource consumption hourly.
-CE is designed to bring cloud cost analysis and management into the hands of the engineers consuming cloud resources.
+Harness Cloud Cost Management (CCM) is a solution that provides engineers and DevOps granular detail of their resource consumption hourly.
+CCM is designed to bring cloud cost analysis and management into the hands of the engineers consuming cloud resources.

 Once the trial period ends, it provides an additional 15-days grace period.
 However, during the grace period, you will not be able to drill-down into the details of your costs.